pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## Footnotes:

-Account Transactions |

-19

 ## Reliance by Citibank

 Citibank will rely on the information you provide in making a funds transfer on your behalf.
-It is your responsibility to provide Citibank® with accurate information regarding that transfer, including the account number of the beneficiary of the funds transfer and where applicable, the number (such as "BIC" or "SORT") identifying the beneficiary institution; payment will be processed based on the number(s) provided by you.
+It is your responsibility to provide Citibank® with accurate information regarding that transfer, including the account number of the beneficiary of the funds transfer and where applicable, the number (such as 'BIC' or 'SORT') identifying the beneficiary institution; payment will be processed based on the number(s) provided by you.
 Should you provide an incorrect account number and/or beneficiary institution identifier, you understand that any losses resulting from the funds being credited to the wrong account will be your responsibility.
 For international transfers, you may be required at the time you initiate the request to provide Citibank with information regarding the currency in which the beneficiary account is maintained.
-You understand and acknowledge that Citibank will rely on this information in executing your request in accordance with the provisions set forth in the "Currency of Transfer" paragraph below.
+You understand and acknowledge that Citibank will rely on this information in executing your request in accordance with the provisions set forth in the 'Currency of Transfer' paragraph below.

 ## Security Procedures